kuzzleio/documentation/src/api/1/controller-security/validate-credentials/index.md

 ## Response

-Return a boolean telling whether credentials are valid.
+Returns a boolean telling whether credentials are valid.

 ```javascript
 {